HSLdevcom/digitransit-site/src/pages/en/developers/apis/3-map-api/pois/index.md

 | `waltti-stop-map`      | A bus stop map of Waltti regions.
 You can check the currently active regions at: http://waltti.fi/?lang=en
 | `finland-stop-map`     | A bus stop map of Finland
 | `hsl-citybike-map`     | A map showing the city bikes available in the Helsinki region
+| `waltti-citybike-map`  | A map showing the city bikes available in the Waltti regions.
+| `finland-citybike-map` | A map showing the city bikes available in Finland.
 | `hsl-ticket-sales-map` | A map showing the ticket sales points in the Helsinki region.
 Includes for example many kiosks and stores.

 ## Examples